|Syracuse University||Online MS in Library and Information Science

 There is one school in Virginia with an ALA-accredited program: Old Dominion University.
 Old Dominion University provides an ALA accredited online MLIS degree and a Library Media Specialist Masters degree that is CAEP accredited.
 Longwood University offers a Master's Library Media PreK-12 that is CAEP accredited.
 The programs offered by both universities are provided on-campus.

 Librarian positions are represented evenly across the Richmond and Virginia Beach metropolitan areas.
 Virginia Beach features the highest population in the state with over 450,000 residents.
 Richmond has the fifth-highest population with over 232,000 people.
 All of these locations feature a number of librarian and media collection specialist opportunities.

 Are There Online Library Science Degrees at Virginia Colleges?

-At this time, there are no online programs available for library science in the state of Virginia.
+Yes, Old Dominion University offers an online Master of Library and Information Studies that is a 30 credit hour asynchronous online degree program.
 You can consider an online library science degree that accepts applicants from all over the country however, and ask them about their admissions criteria and any other questions you have about the program.
 See below.

 Finding Virginia Library Science Degrees

 Pursuing higher education provides more flexibility in studying opportunities.
 There is no need to commit to spending a long time on campus and part-time study may be accomplished when continuing professional work.

 Despite the lack of online opportunities, there are a few institutions that provide accredited programs in library and information media science.
 Having this accreditation is needed for state teaching licensure for some library positions.
 This also verifies that the program features experienced faculty members and the curriculum provides similar goals to improve librarianship.
 Outside of the higher education options providing licensure, there are many universities and public library systems and branches to consider.
 Popular institutions in the state include the University of Virginia, James Madison University, and Liberty University.